CLAIR-A: Leveraging Large Language Models to Judge Audio Captions: : LLMs as a Judge for Audio Captions

 Compared to recent measures such as X-ACE \cite{wang2024x}, SPICE+ \cite{gontier2023spiceplus} and ACES \cite{wijngaard2023aces}, which require a multi-step process that leverages LLMs or fixed parsers to transform captions into audio graphs which are then used for graph-matching (across sound events, sources, attributes, relationships, etc. either with LLMs or semantic vectors), \methodname is a simple, highly interpretable, zero-shot, approach which is easily transferable between languages (See \autoref{tab:multilingual}).

 While the LLM score alone can be powerful for distinguishing semantically varied captions (\autoref{tab:clotho}, \autoref{tab:audioset}), we found that in practice, many correct human captions are quite nuanced and similar, while many machine-generated audio captions are of poor quality, resulting in them receiving identical scores when assessed independently by the LLM.
 While this is not a problem for evaluating methods, it can be a problem when developing methods, as such tying scores cannot densely provide information to a researcher about which approaches are incremental improvements over others.
-To avoid this, we augment the base LLM score with an additional tie-breaking measure to get the final \methodname score:
+To avoid ambiguities when the base LLM score is insufficient for distinguishing between competing candidates, we augment the base LLM score with an additional tie-breaking measure, yielding the final \methodname score:

-where $\Gamma: (c, G) \to [0,1]$ is a normalized tie-breaking method.
-In \autoref{sec:results}, we discuss several choices for $\Gamma$ including $\Gamma(c, G) \sim \text{Unif}(0,1)$ (random), sentence-BERT and FENSE, and show that this significantly improves performance for samples that are either equally good or bad, even with $\epsilon = 0.0001$.
+where $\Gamma: (c, G) \to [0,1]$ is a normalized tie-breaking function and $\epsilon$ is a small constant (e.g., $\epsilon = 0.0001$).
+In \autoref{sec:results}, we consider several distinct choices for $\Gamma$, each introducing a different form of inductive bias or randomness: \begin{itemize} \item Random Tie-Breaking (\texorpdfstring{$\Gamma(c, G) \sim \text{Unif}(0,1)$}{Gamma ~ Unif(0,1)}): As a simple baseline, we set $\Gamma(c, G)$ to be a sample from the uniform distribution on $[0, 1]$. \item Sentence-BERT Similarity: Alternatively, we use sentence-BERT \cite{reimers-2019-sentence-bert} to compute a semantic similarity score between the candidate $c$ and the reference set $G$.
+Specifically, $\Gamma(c, G)$ is set to the normalized cosine similarity between the sentence-BERT embeddings of $c$ and $G$.
+This leverages the representational power of pre-trained transformers to provide a more semantically informed tie-breaker. \item FENSE\cite{zhou2022can}: By setting $\Gamma(c, G)$ to the normalized FENSE score, we introduce a task-specific semantic tie-breaker designed explicitly for audio captioning. \end{itemize}

+We show in \autoref{sec:results} that incorporating these tie-breaking measures significantly improves performance, particularly for cases where multiple candidates receive similar LLM scores.
+Even with a very small $\epsilon$ ($= 0.0001$), the addition of $\Gamma$ helps distinguish between otherwise indistinguishable candidates, leading to more consistent and reliable evaluation outcomes.

 Following experiments in \autoref{tab:tiebreaking}, we choose FENSE as a tie-breaking method with $\epsilon=0.25$ for the reference implementation.

-Similar to \citet{chan2023clair}, we also consider a variant, $\text{CLAIR}_{AE}$, which averages across several LLMs to generate a mean LLM score, which is then summed with $\Gamma(c, G)$.
+Similar to \cite{chan2023clair}, we also consider a variant, $\text{CLAIR}_{AE}$, which averages across several LLMs to generate a mean LLM score, which is then summed with $\Gamma(c, G)$.
 This simple ensemble approach takes into account several LLM choices, which can often encode different aspects of human judgment.